What Does a Jockey Agent Do?

 Jockey Agent Salary

-Jockey agents generally receive between 20 and 30 percent of their jockeys' earnings.
-For example, jockey agent Derek Lawson, who negotiated Flavien Prat's winning mount for the 2019 Kentucky Derby, made about $46,500 or 25 percent (before taxes) of Prat's $186,000 cut of the winnings.
+Jockey agents generally receive between 20% and 30% of their jockeys' earnings.
+For example, jockey agent Derek Lawson, who negotiated Flavien Prat's winning mount for the 2019 Kentucky Derby, made about $46,500 or 25% (before taxes) of Prat's $186,000 cut of the winnings.

 Jockey agents may be involved with other equine-related pursuits to supplement their income.
 One option is to work as a bloodstock agent, brokering deals to sell horses or breeding services.
 These agents are also compensated on a commission basis.

 The U.S. Bureau of Labor Statistics doesn't provide salary information specifically for jockey agents but instead groups business managers and agents of athletes, performers, and artists together.
 People in this group are mostly paid on a commission basis, and their annual compensation varies depending on their clients' earnings.

 - Median Annual Salary: $66,040 ($31.75/hour)